Sold your home via short sale? You can buy again

 Homebuyers looking to put less than ten percent down will need to wait seven years from the date of their short sale.

 There are exceptions to the normal waiting periods for a conventional loan.
-To qualify for these exceptions, you need a minimum down payment of 10 percent, and written proof that the short sale was the result of extenuating circumstances.Verify your home buying eligibility (Jun 20th, 2018)
+To qualify for these exceptions, you need a minimum down payment of 10 percent, and written proof that the short sale was the result of extenuating circumstances.Verify your eligibility for a new mortgage.

 What to do after a short sale